-On 19 January 2017, the Directorate General of Insurance and Pension Funds informed Vida Caixa, S.A.U. de Seguros y Reaseguros of the start of a procedure to check the quality of the data of the group's internal model on the risks of maternal mortality and longevity, according to the provisions of article 113.1 d) of Law

-20/2015 of 14 July, on Administration, Supervision and Solvency of Insurance and Reinsurance Companies.
-This procedure is still underway.
+On 19 January 2017, the Directorate General of Insurance and Pension Funds informed VidaCaixa, S.A.U. de Seguros y Reaseguros of the start of a procedure to check the quality of the data of the group's internal model on the risks of maternal mortality and longevity, according to the provisions of article 113.1 d) of Law 20/2015 of 14 July, on Administration, Supervision and Solvency of Insurance and Reinsurance Companies.
+Currently, this procedure is still underway and all the information requested has been delivered.